RedisLabs/redislabs-docs/content/rdi/upgrade.md

 **Important**: Failing to follow these steps in the right order, will result with the Redis Data Integration still running the old RedisGears version.

-In order to upgrade the RedisGears module once a new release is available, the following steps should be followed:
+To upgrade the RedisGears module once a new release is available, follow these steps:

 - Download the new version of RedisGears (Python package only):